 Each parent must submit a separate Parent Financial Statement along with copies of his or her 1040 and all schedules directly to SSS.
 If a non-custodial parent refuses to submit the necessary information to SSS, the application for financial aid will not be processed.
 In cases where a non-custodial parent is not involved with the child, the custodial parent is required to submit documentation verifying the family’s situation from a disinterested party such as the courts, an attorney, minister or social worker.

 The Financial Aid Committee holds all submitted information in support of aid applications in strict confidence.
 Financial aid awards are confidential agreements between the recipient family and the school.
 The Waldorf School of Philadelphia does not share families’ financial information with any other party; equally, families granted financial aid awards are expected to keep confidential all details pertaining to a granted financial aid award.
 In the event of a breach of this confidentiality clause, the Waldorf School of Philadelphia reserves the right to amend awards.

-- Financial aid award letters for new and current families are mailed on or about February 3rd, 2017
+- Financial aid award letters for new and returning families are mailed on or about February 2nd, 2018

 - Acceptance of the award is indicated by the return of the signed enrollment contract and submission of a non-refundable deposit within ten days of the offer.